What is multiple sclerosis?

 Multiple sclerosis (MS) is a neurodegenerative illness that has an influence on the central nervous system.
 It is complex and unpredictable, but it is neither contagious nor fatal.

 Thanks to treatments and research progress in Turkey and Istanbul, people with multiple sclerosis can maintain a good quality of life.
 The inflammatory process that is triggered by the immune system can damage both the myelin sheath and oligodendrocytes.
 This process that is called demyelination can cause the loss or injury of the myelin sheath, which are referred to as plaques.
-They can occur anywhere in the central nervous system, particularly in the optic nerves, cerebellum, and spinal cord.
+They can take place in a number of places such as the spinal cord, cerebellum, or optic nerves.
 Plaques can evolve from an initial inflammatory phase to a chronic one.
 Depending on the extent and location of the lesion in the central nervous system, very different symptoms may occur.

 In fact, there is no definitive cure for this neurodegenerative disease but there are numerous therapies available that modify its course and slow its progression.